-The record date for the Annual Meeting is the close of business on July 31, 2020 (the "Record Date").
+The Record Date is the close of business on July 29, 2022.
 You may cast one vote for each share of common stock that you own as of the Record Date.
-On the Record Date, approximately 11,217,545 shares of common stock were outstanding.
+On the Record Date, approximately 11,930,233 shares of common stock were outstanding.
 A quorum is necessary to hold a valid meeting.
 The presence, in person or by proxy, of stockholders entitled to cast a majority of the votes entitled to be cast at the meeting will constitute a quorum at the meeting.
-Abstentions are counted as present for purposes of establishing a quorum.
+Abstentions and "broker non-votes" will be treated as shares present for determining whether a quorum is established.
+A "broker non-vote" with respect to a matter occurs when a broker, bank or other nominee holding shares in on behalf of a beneficial owner has not received voting instructions from the beneficial owner on a particular proposal and does not have discretionary authority to vote the shares on such proposal.